article currently undergoing extensive editing (May 14)

 - Sourcing the Menu: Avoiding Microplastics, biosolids and nano particles

-PDC contamination of basic foods — even those that do not undergo extensive processing.
-According to How does the food chain get contaminated with plastic-derived chemicals? contamination comes from :
+According to How does the food chain get contaminated with plastic-derived chemicals?, plastic-derived chemical (PDC) contamination of basic foods, even those that do not undergo extensive processing, comes from :

 - Exposure to plastics during harvest from conveyor belts, chutes, pipes, baffles and other equipment.